zerothi/sisl/docs/api/default_geom.rst

 While this is far from complete we encourage users to contribute additional geometries via a `pull request <pr>`_.

-All methods return a `Geometry` object.
+All methods returns a `Geometry` object.

 Some of the geometries are created in section based geometries, such as `heteroribbon`.
 This functionality is provided through the `composite_geometry`